Swallowing Exercises: Lip Closure

 Your SLP can tell you how to do each exercise and how often you should practice it.
 In many cases you’ll need to practice your exercises several times a day for the most benefit.

 You will likely be doing lip-closure exercises along with other types of swallowing exercises.
-If so, perform these in the same order each time.
+If so, do these in the same order each time.
 This will help make sure you don’t forget any exercises.

-What happens after lip-closure exercises?
+What happens after lip-closure/lip-seal exercises?

 You can go back to your normal activities right after you finish practicing your lip-closure and other exercises.